 One confusing part of songwriting is that there seems to be no “right or wrong” way to begin.
 When you google “how to start writing songs,” you get completely different answers.
 Some writers start with lyrics, some with melody, and some with chord progressions.

 The important thing to remember is that it’s all about what works for YOU.

 However, what happens when you don’t know music theory and you want to write a song?
 You may have heard of chord progressions before, but you don’t know what they are or how to use them.
 This guide is an intro to chord progressions for beginners.

 Chord Progressions are an essential part of a song.
 They can make or break a single, and they can either draw in or repel listeners.
 Songwriting beginners and lyricists can feel intimidated by them, but there are a few tips you can use to write better songs!

-I included the term “chord progressions” in my book because we often work with lyricists only, so we are creating the music as well as the melody.
+I included the term “chord progressions” in my book, Way Less Cowbell, because we often work with lyricists only.
 We will ask if they have a chord progression in mind, mostly to help us determine the melody.
 Sometimes people need us to define chord progression, so I decided to define it to make it easier!

 What are chord progressions?

 Chord Progressions are basically the order that your chords go.
 If your song is in C major, your chords are going to be C, F, and G primarily, with whatever else fits your particular song.
 However, you can choose to organize those chords however you want, which is what makes the “progression.”
 Let’s look at some sheet music for a visual: